Posttraumatic Stress Disorder (PTSD)

 EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR)

 EMDR is another form of cognitive-behavioral therapy that can help change how a person reacts to memories of a traumatic event.
-It is a fairly new and still-debated form of therapy, and the theories behind it continue to be developed.
-No one yet knows how this process works, but the mechanisms of EMDR are likely similar to that of other trauma-focused exposure and cognitive therapies.
-Hypotheses put forth for research are that EMDR works by:
+It is fairly new, and guidelines have been issued by more than one professional organization, boosting its credibility.
+No one yet knows how this process works, but the mechanisms of EMDR are likely similar to that of other trauma-focused exposure and cognitive therapies, allowing the patient to better control upsetting thoughts.

 The multidisciplinary team’s plan of care involved Alex in cognitive-behavioral therapy.
-Two forms of therapy were felt to be good choices for Alex—Cognitive Processing Therapy and Prolonged Exposure therapy, which are two of the most common CBT methods used to treat PTSD.
-A psychologist met with Alex and discussed the theory behind Prolonged Exposure therapy to help him understand why he would be asked to do something as scary as reliving his trauma.
+Two forms of therapy were felt to be good choices for Alex—cognitive processing therapy and prolonged exposure therapy, which are two of the most common CBT methods used to treat PTSD.
+A psychologist met with Alex and discussed the theory behind PE therapy to help him understand why he would be asked to do something as scary as reliving his trauma.
 He was told he would be talking about and reacting to the memories of his traumatic experience, but in the absence of any danger.

-During the next session, Alex struggled at first, but with the psychologist’s promptings and urgings began talking about the fire and explosion and how his best friend, Loren, had been killed.
+During the next session, Alex struggled at first, but with the psychologist’s promptings and urgings began talking about the bombing and explosion and how his best friend, Loren, had been killed.
 He remembered his frantic efforts to try to reach his friend through the flames and smoke.
 He remembered screaming Loren’s name over and over as he watched his friend go up in flames.
-Again he felt the fear and frustration of being trapped and helpless as he tried to fight his own way out of the blaze.
+Again, he felt the fear and frustration of being trapped and helpless as he tried to reach his friend.

 Alex also began attending group sessions with an occupational therapist.
-Here he learned about the struggles other patients were having trying to move forward to assume normal activities of daily living and responsibilities.
+He learned about the struggles other patients with posttraumatic stress were having trying to move forward to assume normal activities of daily living and responsibilities.
 He began opening up and talking more freely.
 The occupational therapist made an appointment with Alex to complete an assessment of the effects PTSD has had on his ability to work.

 With continued treatment, Alex gradually experienced less and less fear, anger, and guilt.
 He was able to remember his experience without reacting to it negatively and began the slow process of incorporating the event into his other lifetime memories.